Collagen supplements provide the collagen protein you need to maintain or restore healthy skin, strong bones, strong nails, and more.

 Collagen supplements may help you lose weight.
 As we mentioned earlier, collagen supplements can help you have more effective workouts and boost your metabolism through increased muscle mass.
 That faster metabolism will manifest itself in numerous ways.
 For one, all that well-vascularized muscle tissue will burn calories even while you are watching TV or working at your desk.
 As a result, you will have an easier time losing weight and keeping it off.
 The added protein intake will also help you manage your calorie intake and improve satiety, both of which significantly influence weight (15).

 Collagen supplements may reduce inflammation.
 While the research is still in its infancy, there is enough data available now to suggest that collagen supplements may be able to reduce inflammation (16) and lessen the pain and stiffness associated with arthritis and joint injuries.
-Beside reducing inflammation, it can also strengthen the bones and cartilage of the joints, further reducing pain while promoting flexibility.
+Besides reducing inflammation, it can also strengthen the bones and cartilage of the joints, further reducing pain while promoting flexibility.